-Mystery smell prompts partial evacuation at downtown L.A. jail, 2 employees hospitalized
+Mystery smell prompts partial evacuation at downtown L.A. jail, 1 employee hospitalized

-Two employees were transported to a local hospital Thursday after an unidentified smell prompted a partial evacuation of the Inmate Reception Center in downtown Los Angeles, according to the Los Angeles County Sheriff’s Department.
+One employee was transported to a local hospital Thursday after an unidentified smell prompted a partial evacuation of the Inmate Reception Center in downtown Los Angeles for several hours, according to the Los Angeles County Sheriff’s Department.

-The odor, first detected at about 2:30 p.m., did not impact any areas that house or hold inmates, officials said.
+The odor was first detected at about 2:30 p.m., and officials said at the time that it did not impact any areas that house or hold inmates;

 “It’s not affecting the secure side of the building,” Sheriff’s Department spokeswoman Nicole Nishida told The Times.
 “We have had no complaints of any inmates being affected.”